soundpress/RulesOfNYC/docs/c06/index.rst

 (g) Any violation of the terms of any variance issued under this section shall be considered a violation of the lettered subdivision modified by the variance.

+(h) An approved variance, except for a variance from subdivision b of 15 RCNY § 1-22, is valid for a period of six months from the start date.
+An application to renew an existing variance must be submitted to DEP two weeks prior to the expiration date of the variance.

+(i) If the asbestos abatement contractor was the applicant for a variance, or if the building owner changes asbestos abatement contractors during the project, the variance application, and any written approval of the variance, are automatically canceled.